flarnie/ghc_2014_notes/thurs/keynote_megan_smith.md

 industry.
 She mentions the achievements of women and teams of women in this field;

->"Often teams are the ones that do such extraordianry things if you look at such old histic photos, it's the women, the people of color... we weren't included in the history.
+>"Often teams are the ones that do such extraordinary things if you look at such old historic photos, it's the women, the people of color... we weren't included in the history.
 >